donapieppo/cmsino/README.md

 Example of umbrella: *'home'*, *'news'*, *'where_we_are'*

 **Name field**

+Defined in code with the param of `editable_page `.

 Records with the same umbrella and name identifies the same content with different locales.

-Example of a content from code to database:
+Example of a page from code to database:

 ```ruby
 class WelcomeController < ApplicationController